 As soon as it's boiling, reduce the heat to the lowest setting, cover the pot, and let it simmer for until the potatoes are tender (a fork should fall out of them easily), about 25 minutes.

 Use an hand/ immersion blender to purée the soup to the desired consistency.
-(You can also use a standing blender, being sure to cover the top extremely tightly, holding it down with a towel and hour hand.)
+(You can also use a standing blender, being sure to cover the top extremely tightly, holding it down with a towel and your hand.)
 Or, you can leave it as is for a chunkier soup.

 Add the honey, cayenne pepper, and season to taste with salt and pepper.
 Here's How to Season to Taste.
 (I used about 3/4 teaspoon salt.)

 You can also make this recipe using my Easy Thai Curry Paste.
 Use about 3 tablespoons of it, adding it after the onion is soft, and omitting the dry, ground spices.